Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Experiments

 \section{Experiments}

+We evaluate the utility of our hierarchical knowledge graph framework through a set of symbolic reasoning tasks that reflect core narrative comprehension capabilities.
+Rather than optimizing for predictive accuracy or large-scale generalization, the goal of these experiments is to demonstrate how symbolic traversal over structured representations can support interpretable, cross-level story understanding in comics.

-We conduct a series of experiments to evaluate the effectiveness of our hierarchical knowledge graph framework for structured narrative reasoning.
-Specifically, we assess the system’s ability to support cross-level queries and symbolic inference over multimodal comic panels.
-The evaluation focuses on four reasoning tasks: action retrieval, dialogue reconstruction, character appearance mapping, and panel sequence alignment.
-These tasks are designed to test the expressiveness and compositionality of the integrated graph representation.
+Specifically, we assess the framework's ability to handle multi-tier reasoning over multimodal content using four targeted narrative tasks: action retrieval, dialogue reconstruction, character appearance mapping, and panel sequence alignment.
+These tasks highlight the expressiveness and compositionality of the unified graph structure in enabling narrative inference.